Feng Shui Basics

 If your lucky detail is a number preference, it still works best when the address is clear, visible, and part of a maintained entry.

-What usually helps luck
+What helps luck

 • +A cleaner threshold and a stronger sense of arrival.